Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Experiments

 \section{Experiments}

 We evaluate GAI across three empirical applications that span materially different auxiliary data regimes.
 We deliberately order these applications so that the conditions become progressively more favorable for PPI-based methods, making GAI's sustained advantage increasingly difficult to attribute to any single feature of the data.
+Moreover, these applications demonstrate GAI's relevance to the central estimation problems that marketing researchers face.

-First, a \emph{vaccine conjoint analysis} (Section~\ref{sec: conjoint}) uses high-dimensional LLM embeddings derived from near-random predictions (54\% accuracy) with no extra information ($y \perp \zvec \mid \bX$).
+First, a \emph{vaccine conjoint analysis} (Section~\ref{sec: conjoint}) uses high-dimensional LLM embeddings derived from near-random predictions (54\% accuracy) with no extra information ($\yvec \perp \zvec \mid \Xvec$).
 This is the most demanding setting for any augmentation method and illustrates GAI's unique ability to extract signal from unstructured AI outputs that PPI-based methods cannot even accept as input.
 Second, a \emph{retail pricing study} (Section~\ref{sec:pricing}) places all methods on a level playing field: every estimator receives the same binary AI prediction.
-Since the digital twin is trained on persona features beyond price, $\zvec$ provides extra predictive information ($y \not\perp z \mid \bX$), yet GAI's advantage stems from its methodological approach, not from a data advantage.
+Since the digital twin is trained on persona features beyond price, $\zvec$ provides extra predictive information ($\yvec \not\perp \zvec \mid \Xvec$), yet GAI's advantage stems from its methodological approach, not from a data advantage.
 We also illustrate the hyperparameter selection procedure (Section~\ref{sec:model_selection}).
-Third, a \emph{health insurance census analysis} (Section~\ref{sec: census}) evaluates GAI on PPI's home turf: well-calibrated ML predictions with 85\% accuracy and extra information ($y \not\perp z \mid \bX$), using the dataset and AI representations constructed by the PPI authors themselves.
+Third, a \emph{health insurance census analysis} (Section~\ref{sec: census}) evaluates GAI on PPI's home turf: well-calibrated ML predictions with 85\% accuracy and extra information ($\yvec \not\perp \zvec \mid \Xvec$), using the dataset and AI representations constructed by the PPI authors themselves.

-\paragraph{Evaluation Metrics.} Across all three applications, we evaluate each method along two complementary dimensions: \emph{point estimation} and \emph{inference quality}. \begin{enumerate}[leftmargin=*] \item \textbf{Point estimation}, measured by mean absolute percentage error (MAPE) relative to ground-truth parameters $\bbeta^*$:
+\paragraph{Evaluation Metrics.} Across all three applications, we evaluate each method along two complementary dimensions: \emph{point estimation} and \emph{inference quality}. \begin{enumerate}[leftmargin=*] \item \textbf{Point estimation}, measured by mean absolute percentage error (MAPE) relative to ground-truth parameters $\betavec^*$: